Hyperview (album)

-Hyperview is the third and final studio album by American rock band Title Fight.
-The album was released on February 3, 2015 through ANTI- Records and was produced by Will Yip at Studio 4 Recording.
-This marks the third time Title Fight has worked with Yip, following Floral Green (2012) and Spring Songs EP (2013).
+Hyperview is the third studio album by American rock band Title Fight, released on February 3, 2015, by ANTI- Records.
+The album was produced by Will Yip at Studio 4 Recording, marking the third time Title Fight has worked with Yip, following Floral Green (2012) and the Spring Songs EP (2013).
 It was mastered by Emily Lazar and Richard Morales at The Lodge, in New York.

-Hyperview produced the singles "Chlorine" and "Rose of Sharon".
+Hyperview produced the singles "Chlorine", "Rose of Sharon", and "Your Pain Is Mine Now".
 The album marked a change in the band's style from the energetic hardcore punk of previous records to a fuzzier and more textured sound rooted in shoegaze and indie rock.
-It would also be the last recording released by Title Fight before they would go on hiatus in mid 2018.
+It would also be the last recording released by Title Fight before they would go on hiatus in mid-2018.
 It would go on to receive positive reviews from critics who praised their growth and stylistic shift.

 Background and production

 In 2012, Title Fight released their second album, Floral Green, and followed it up with the 2013 EP, Spring Songs.
 On July 24, 2014 it was announced that Title Fight had signed to ANTI-.
 The band said that their "ability to choose our own path regardless of current or past status quos is a defining characteristic" of the band.
 With signing to ANTI-, they said that "these qualities will be strengthened and supported."